Introduction: What Makes a Dog Breed Rare?

 Challenges and Considerations When Owning a Rare Dog

 The main issue in buying a rare dog breed is finding a reputable breeder who breeds for their welfare and not just for profit.
 Secondly, veterinarians may not always know the genetic or hereditary diseases prevalent in the breed, which can make buyers wary of buying or adopting them.
 Thirdly, their traits and needs may not be known.
-For example, some rare dogs may have inherent aggression or need a specific diet, training, or work to keep them happy and healthy.
+For example, some rare dogs may need a specific diet, training, or work to keep them happy and healthy.

 Given these uncertainties, it’s important to gather as much information as possible about your dog’s background and potential health risks.
 One effective way to do that is with the Breed + Health Dog DNA Test.
 This tool helps identify your dog's exact breed mix, uncover potential health concerns, and offer insights into their behavioral tendencies.
 With this knowledge, you can work with your vet to create a personalized care plan and better understand how to meet your dog’s unique needs.